 According to new guidance from the CDC, individuals who are fully vaccinated can now:

-"The new guidance from the CDC outlines that fully vaccinated individuals can now get together with other fully vaccinated individuals or unvaccinated members of one household, indoors and without a mask," said Dr. Robert Mayo, Chief Medical Officer of Rochester Regional Health.
-"For now, they still recommend taking precautions like mask-wearing and staying 6 feet apart if you're getting together with unvaccinated people from more than one household, with those who are at high-risk for COVID-19 disease or if you're in public."
+"The new guidance from the CDC outlines that fully vaccinated individuals can now get together with other individuals without a mask," said Dr. Robert Mayo, Chief Medical Officer of Rochester Regional Health.
+"For now, they still recommend taking precautions like getting tested for COVID-19 if they're experiencing symptoms."

 The vaccine only helps protect against COVID-19 for the person who gets vaccinated by helping the body build immunity.
 People within your household who are not vaccinated have not reached maximum protection.

-“Anyone in your household who has symptoms of COVID-19 should seek testing,” explained Dr. Laguio-Vila.
+“Anyone in your household who is not vaccinated and has symptoms of COVID-19 should seek testing,” explained Dr. Laguio-Vila.
 “If they are positive, they should self-isolate in their residence as recommended by the CDC.
-If they are negative, that could mean that are negative only at the time of testing.
-So, continued mask-wearing and physical distancing are still advised.”
+If they are negative, that could mean that are negative only at the time of testing.”

-The Centers for Disease Control and Prevention recommends that people who are fully vaccinated will no longer be required to quarantine following an exposure to someone with COVID-19 if they are:
+The Centers for Disease Control and Prevention recommends that people who are fully vaccinated will no longer be required to quarantine or get testing following an exposure to someone with COVID-19 if they are:

 If you have symptoms of COVID-19, you should still get tested and stay home and away from others, even if you've been vaccinated.